nmerovingian/PINN4RDE/README.md

 * PINN RDE 2D Simulation: Using PINN to simulate 2-D steady state cocnentration profile at RDE.
 This Scenario is to analyze the edge effect at RDE and a working curve is provided to respond to Newman's guess.
 * PINN RDE 2D Simulation with Sc Corrections: Schmidt number corrections (in both r and y directions) can even be included for the problem above.

+# One Case for RRDE
+* PINN RRDE 2D Simulation: Include the python script to build and train a PINN to solve the convective diffusion problem for RRDE.
+The weights and data files are too large to be uploaded.
+Contact the author if you want these information.

 # Issue Reports
 Please report any issues/bugs of the code in the discussion forum of the repository or contact the corresponding author of the paper.